 Common Design Error: If you want the background to be the color of the bottle, you need to upload a .png, .svg, .ai, .pdf, or .tiff file with a transparent background.
 Customers frequently upload a file with a white background.
 If you do, we’ll assume you want to print that white background.

 For our vacuum-insulated stainless steel bottles, we offer custom laser etching on one side of the bottle.

-File Types Accepted: PNG (with transparent background)
+File Types Accepted: PNG, SVG, AI, TIFF, PDF (with transparent background)